 Patients who don’t qualify for either clinical trials or an expanded access program (if one exists) may be able to get the unapproved new drug by applying for single patient access.

-The FDA requires the doctor to send information about the patient, why the request is being made, the proposed treatment plan, and a signed informed consent from the patient (see our document Informed Consent for more information).
+The FDA requires the doctor to send information about the patient, why the request is being made, the proposed treatment plan, and a signed informed consent from the patient.
+(See Informed Consent for more on this.)
 The length of time it takes to get single patient access varies.
-But if it is an emergency, the FDA can complete the paperwork in 24 hours.
+But if it’s an emergency, the FDA can complete the paperwork in 24 hours.

 According to guidelines from the National Cancer Institute, most compassionate drug use is for patients who meet all of these conditions:

 - Have used standard treatments and they have not worked

 - Are not eligible for any current clinical trial that’s using the drug